-Migraines are not just bad headaches, they are a neurological disorder.
-Worldwide, about 6% of men and 18% of women experience migraines each year[1].
-In Australia this translates to roughly 6.4 million people suffering regular migraines (with an annual cost of around AUD $40 billion).
-In fact, migraine is Australia’s leading cause of disability and the third most debilitating condition globally[2].
+Migraine is recognised as a leading cause of disability globally.
 Despite their impact, many sufferers find only partial relief from medications.
-Prescription drugs like triptans can ease symptoms temporarily, but they often bring side effects (nausea, liver or stomach irritation, etc.) and even medication-overuse headaches.
+Prescription drugs like triptans can ease symptoms temporarily, but they may also bring side effects (nausea, liver or stomach irritation, etc.) and, in some cases, medication-overuse headaches.
 It is no wonder that many people are interested in alternative approaches.

 What is a migraine?